digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/contract_keys.rst

 - ``Keyed`` contracts must never be created or archived directly, as this would break the synchronization with the corresponding ``KeyState`` contract.
   Instead, you must use the ``Allocate`` and ``Deallocate`` choices on the ``KeyState`` contract.
-  The only exception are the following:
+  The only exceptions are the following:

   * A consuming choices on the ``Keyed`` contract that immediately recreate a ``Keyed`` contract with the same key.